Alex313031/thorium-legacy/patches/progwrp/README.md

 This is a wrapper Dynamic Link Library made by the well respected [@win32ss](https://win32subsystem.live/) (also the creator of the [Windows Vista Extended Kernel](https://win32subsystem.live/extended-kernel/)).

-"Program Wrapper" enabled programs such as Chromium and Electron to run on Windows versions before 7 RTM (6.1.7600).
+The name means "Program Wrapper", and progwrp enables programs such as Chromium and Electron to run on Windows versions before 7 RTM (6.1.7600).

 It is used when linking the program, and win32 API functions that are not supported on pre-win7 versions are instead redirected to this .dll.
 The .dll contains custom implementations of these functions, written in C & C++, "translating" them into something that older Windows can understand.